-It's definitely worth trying this if your cat has a particular taste for houseplants - he may be eating these because there's no grass available.
+It’s definitely worth trying this if your cat has a particular taste for houseplants – he may be eating these because there’s no grass available.
 Providing grass for him may give your houseplants a much-needed respite.
+Plant wheat-berry seeds in your garden and let your cat enjoy it.
+By doing this you cat can absolutely feel safe as well as she can play around in her own personalized garden.